MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPList.md

 ```

 ### -ListExperience
-Set the list experience: Auto, NewExperience or ClassExperience
+Set the list experience: Auto, NewExperience or ClassicExperience

 Only applicable to: SharePoint Online